About NVCEmpowerment through Empathy

 The techniques individuals will learn in this training will foster more compassion, understanding, acceptance and respectful connection in all relationships.
-This training offers critical evidence that what we speak reflects who we are and embodies what we will become.
+This training offers critical evidence that `.
 This is a revolutionary way of looking at language.
 If enough people make use of the material in Nonviolent Communication, we could be living and working in a more compassionate world.

 NVC is being used worldwide—within our education systems, in orphanages in war-torn countries, in prisons, in our legal system, and in health care systems around the world.
 NVC has been endorsed by experts worldwide: John Grey, Jack Canfield, Deepak Chopra, Anthony Robbins, Arun Gandhi, Marianne Williamson, Bernie Glassman, William Ury, Raiane Eisler, Jerry Mintz, and Jan Hunt to name a few.

 NVC has been shared with teachers, students and religious groups, with prison inmates, advocacy groups, and corporate and government groups . . . with people from all walks of life across Canada.